posted May 11, 2009 with new resource item added

 Interestingly, the term we still use, meteorite, comes from the original thinking that the rocks were some sort of bizarre atmospheric phenomena (thunderstone, air stone) perhaps associated with lightening, condensation in clouds or volcanic eruptions, anything but rocks from outer space.

-Throughout its 200+ years of existence, the Vienna collection has grown, and continues to grown, through purchases or trades for specimens or by acquiring entire private meteorite collections.
+Throughout its 200+ years of existence, the Vienna collection has grown, and continues to grow, through purchases or trades for specimens or by acquiring entire private meteorite collections.
 The true beauty of the Vienna collection is its size and scope and number of historically significant samples that give it an intimate connection with the founding of meteoritics.

 About 5,000 samples are on display in the meteorite hall.
 Systematic collections of the major types of meteorites are labeled and displayed in the glass-topped table cases.
 The showcases on the walls are devoted to special topics or larger collections.